tesujimath/beancount-parser-lima/README.md

 A zero-copy parser for Beancount in Rust, built with [Chumsky](https://docs.rs/chumsky/latest/chumsky/) and [Logos](https://docs.rs/logos/latest/logos/).

-It is intended to be a complete implementation of the Beancount file format, except for those parts which are deprecated.
-This README aims to document the limits of what is supported, but the list may not be comprehensive.
+It is intended to be a complete implementation of the Beancount file format, except for those parts which are deprecated and other features as documented here (in a list which may not be comprehensive).

 Currently under active development.
 APIs are subject to change, but I hope not majorly.